google/reflectable.dart/reflectable/doc/TheDesignOfReflectableCapabilities.md

   as **reflectors**, are intended to play the role as mirror systems &#91;1, or search 'mirror systems' below&#93;, and these operations are mirror system specific.
-For instance, the top-level function `reflect` in `dart:mirrors` corresponds to two different methods (with different semantics, so they cannot be merged) for two different mirror systems.
+For instance, the top-level function `reflect` in `dart:mirrors` corresponds to two different methods for two different mirror systems (with different semantics, so they cannot be merged).

 * Some proposals have been made for changes to the `dart:mirrors` API.
 We took the opportunity to try out an **updated API** by making